VoLKyyyOG/COMP30024/README.md

 ##### Choose and justify choice of agent type for a given problem
 - **Simple Reflex Agents**
-	- simple boi
+	- Very simple
-	- if x do y
+	- If x do y
+	- Good for categorising
 - **Model Based Reflex Agents**
 	- Has a current *internal representation of the world*
 	- Uses a lot of memory